-Pike County Health Department Immunization Clinics are held on the 1st & 3rd Mondays of the month from 1:30-6:00 pm.
+Pike County Health Department Immunization Clinics are held on the Mondays and Thursdays from 1:00-5:00 pm, except for holidays.

 For children under the age of 18, a parent or guardian must sign the permission form.

 Vaccines are among the most successful and cost-effective public health tools available for preventing disease and death.
 They not only help protect

 individuals, but also help protect entire communities by preventing and reducing the spread of infectious diseases.

 Vaccine preventable diseases are at an all-time low in the U.S. However, these diseases still exist and continued vaccination is necessary to protect

 If you need to request an immunization record, please call 217-285-4407, option 4.

 You may choose to have the record faxed to a school (with a signed consent), to a physician or you may choose to pick them up at the health department.